Editorial Board

 Senior Advisor

-Paniz is a fourth-year student studying Cell and Development Biology at the University of British Columbia.
-She is additionally interested in learning about the pharmacology of the circulatory and cardiovascular systems.
+Paniz (she/her/hers) recently completed her bachelor’s degree at the University of British Columbia with a focus in Cell and Development Biology.
+She is interested in learning about the pharmacology of the circulatory and cardiovascular systems and is hoping to continue with graduate studies to gain a deeper understanding of this field.
 She is currently completing an internship, where she is investigating and exploring links between coagulation and insulin signalling pathways.
 During her free time and outside of school, Paniz enjoys kayaking, travelling, and getting ice cream with friends.

 Mido Luo